ibm-cloud-docs/codeengine/logging.md

 When you use logging with the CLI, you do not need to configure {{site.data.keyword.logs_full_notm}} platform logs, as the {{site.data.keyword.codeengineshort}} CLI logging fetches its data differently.

 The logging capabilities offered through the CLI are limited and should only be considered for development purposes.
-When running production workload, you should always use a {{site.data.keyword.logs_full_notm}} instance, which offers log retention, filter and search capabilities.
+When running production workload, you should always use an {{site.data.keyword.logs_full_notm}} instance, which offers log retention, filter and search capabilities.

 #### Can I apply filters on {{site.data.keyword.logs_full_notm}} data?
 {: #view-logs-filters}